 sudo systemctl status jenkins

 Step 7: Now you will be able to access the Jenkins server on port 8080 from localhost or using the IP address as shown below.

 Step 8: As you can see in the above image, you need to provide the administrative password.
 You can get the password using the following command.

 Copy the password and click continue.

 That’s it!
 Now you have a fully functional Jenkins 2.0 server up and running.
-Next, would be the configuration of distributed setup wherein you will have a active master and slaves for building the projects.
+Next, would be the configuration of a distributed setup wherein you will have an active master and slaves for building the projects.

 docker run -p 8080:8080 -p 50000:50000 --name jenkins jenkinsci/jenkins:2.0-rc-1